bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-03-Spring-Boot-Postgis-Example.markdown

 spring.liquibase.change-log=classpath*:dbchangelog.xml
 {% endhighlight %}

-This project use OpenApi v3, so we can use springdoc-openapi for Swagger UI.
+Documentation for this project based on OpenApi v3, so we can use springdoc-openapi for Swagger UI.
-All that you need is to add the dependency in pom.xml.
+You need to add the dependency in pom.xml.

 {% highlight xml %}
 <dependency>